valkey-io/valkey-rfc/ValkeyLDAP.md

 ### Configuration

 The configuration options for this module will be registered using the `ValkeyModule_RegisterStringConfig` API function, which will allow the user to set and get the options using the `CONFIG SET` and `CONFIG GET` commands.
+Also, all configuration options can be modified at runtime.

 The list of configuration options is the following: